mwprcvl/narwhal/docs/6_stmoritz.md

 }
 ```

 The application to be debugged will need some additional code upfront.
-Here I assume port 3000 and localhost for the container to debug.
+Here I assume port 3000 and localhost for the container.

 ```python
 import ptvsd